FIRST UNITED METHODIST CHURCH OF DEL RIO, TEXAS

 Early on,we became known as 'The Holy Club' or 'Methodists' because of our methodical way in which we carry out our Christian faith.

-John Wesley our founder, was a Church of England priest.
+founder, was a Church of England priest.
 He later used the term Methodist himself to mean the methodical pursuit of biblical holiness.

 Like other Protestant Christians, Methodism has a fundamental belief in the Bible and Jesus Christ as Lord and Savior.The most fundamental distinction of Methodist teaching is that people must use logic and reason in all matters of faith.
 Methodism has its roots in 18th century Anglicanism.
 Wesley and others met regularly for bible study and prayer, to receive communion and do acts of charity.